sl30724/fwd-class-portal/classportal/milestone1.md

 **To achieve these properties, this portal will at least have:**
 - Some animations or graphic elements
-- Grid or card view of all projects with single-line introduction
+- Card view of all projects with single-line introduction
 - Modern, formal typography
 - Bold, high-contrst color palette
 - Collapsible navigation menu